Feature Selection with Annealing for Computer Vision and Big Data Learning: The Feature Selection with Annealing Algorithm

-\item {The SVM Loss} we use is a differentiable approximation of the primal SVM objective function from \cite{chapelle2007training} where $L_h:\RR\to \RR$ is the Huber-style differentiable approximation of the hinge loss \cite{chapelle2007training}: \item {The Lorenz Loss} is a novel loss function we introduce in this paper where $L:\RR\to \RR$ is the following differentiable function: \end{itemize} The Lorenz loss is differentiable everywhere, it is zero for $x\in [1,\infty)$ and grows logarithmically with respect to $|x|$ as $x\to -\infty$.
+{\textbf{FSA for Classification.}} FSA can be used for classification and feature selection.
+Given a set of training examples $D=\{(\bx_i,y_i)\in \RR^M\times \{-1,1\},i=\overline{1,N}\}$ the loss functions are based on the per-example loss functions $\ell:\RR \to \RR$ illustrated in Figure \ref{fig:losses}: \begin{itemize} \item {The Logistic Loss} is \item {The SVM Loss} has $w_i=1,i=\overline{1,N}$ and is based on the Huber-style differentiable approximation of the hinge loss \cite{chapelle2007training}: \item {The Lorenz Loss} is a novel loss function we introduce in this paper, also using $w_i=1,i=\overline{1,N}$ \end{itemize} The Lorenz loss is differentiable everywhere, it is zero for $x\in [1,\infty)$ and grows logarithmically with respect to $|x|$ as $x\to -\infty$.
 These properties make the Lorenz loss \eqref{eq:lorloss} behave like the SVM loss in the sense that correctly classified examples that are far from the margin don't contribute to the loss.
 Moreover, the Lorenz loss is more robust to label noise than the SVM and logistic losses because the loss values for the misclassified examples that are far from the margin is not much higher than for those that are close to the margin.
 This loss is not convex, but it works well in practice together with the FSA algorithm, as it will be seen in experiments.